rosflight/rosflight_firmware/docs/user-guide/hardware-setup.md

 # Parts List

-To use ROSflight to its full potential, you will need the following parts.
-Some parts are onboard your MAV (Miniature Aerial Vehicle), others are on the ground.
+To use ROSflight to its full potential, you will need the following system components.
+Some components are mounted on your MAV (Miniature Aerial Vehicle), while others are on the ground.
 ROSflight supports both multirotor and fixed-wing vehicles.

-*Onboard the MAV*
+*Mounted on the MAV*

 1. Aircraft Frame, Motor(s), ESC(s), Battery and Propeller(s)
 1. Flight Controller (FC)
 1. Vibration Isolation for FC
 1. Any external sensors
 1. R/C Receiver
-1. Onboard Computer
+1. Companion Computer
 1. Wi-Fi Antenna, or access of some kind to ground-station, wireless network (e.g. Ubiquiti Bullet)

 *Ground Station*